A community for qualitative researchers.

 The Trevor Pinch QuIRI Innovation Award

-QuIRI is deeply saddened by the death of Professor Trevor Pinch in December 2021.
+The death of Professor Trevor Pinch deeply saddened QuIRI in December 2021.
 He was a founding member of the QuIRI leadership team and a generous advocate and teacher of qualitative methods.
 He will be sorely missed.
 In honor of his creative spirit and out-of-the-box thinking, we are pleased to announce that the QuIRI Innovation Award is now called the Trevor Pinch QuIRI Innovation Award.
 QuIRI looks forward to continuing his legacy of teaching, developing, and promoting innovative, interpretive research across the social sciences.

 About the Award

-QuIRI Innovation Award is given to a Cornell faculty member who demonstrates innovation in the development, usage, or teaching of qualitative methods.
+The Trevor Pinch QuIRI Innovation Award is given to a Cornell faculty member who demonstrates innovation in developing, using, or teaching qualitative methods.

-To apply, please submit a CV and cover letter, explaining the innovative collaboration, project, course, or workshop as well as the name and email of a colleague or supervisor who could provide a letter of support.
-Submissions and letters can be sent directly to QuIRI Director Lee Humphreys at lmh13@cornell.edu.
+In addition to giving the Trevor Pinch Innovation Award talk in the year following the award, the recipient will also receive a $500 honorarium.
+To apply, please submit your CV and cover letter, explaining the innovative collaboration, project, course, or workshop as well as the name and email of a colleague or supervisor who could provide a letter of support.

 Winners receive a $500 honorarium.